umang252000/encrypted-insurance-claim-validator/README.md

 - Professional UI & deployment
 - Production-ready architecture

-This is not a toy demo —
+This is not a demo —
 it is a deployable privacy-first AI system.

 ## Future Roadmap